Jarrett Culver

-Jarrett Culver (born February 20, 1999) is an American professional basketball player for the Rio Grande Valley Vipers of the NBA G League.
-He played college basketball for the Texas Tech Red Raiders.
+Jarrett Ryan Culver (born February 20, 1999) is an American professional basketball player for the Sendai 89ers of the B.League.
+He played college basketball for the Texas Tech Red Raiders, and was drafted by the Phoenix Suns with the sixth overall selection of the 2019 NBA draft.

 Early life

 Culver was born to Regina and Hiawatha Culver Jr. in Dallas, Texas.
 At the age of three he moved to Lubbock, Texas, where he grew up.
 His father is a pastor at Rising Star Baptist Church, his mother a director of a local Head Start.
 Culver grew up playing football and soccer before focusing on basketball while at Irons Middle School.
 He often played NBA 2K and pickup basketball in his driveway with his older brothers, Trey and J.J.

 High school career

 Culver attended Coronado High School in Lubbock, where he played basketball under head coach Randy Dean.
 He averaged 20 points per game as a junior, leading his team to the 6A regional semifinals.
 Culver was named Lone Star Varsity Player of the Year by Lubbock Avalanche-Journal.
 In his senior campaign, he averaged about 30 points per game and led his team in rebounds and assists.
 At the start of the season, Culver re-aggravated a shoulder injury he originally suffered as a junior, but he still led Coronado to the playoffs and repeated as Lone Star Varsity Player of the Year.
 Culver was a consensus three-star recruit and committed to Texas Tech on September 22, 2016.
-He had offers from several other NCAA Division I programs, including Baylor, Texas, and Illinois.
+He had offers from several other NCAA Division I programs, including Baylor, Texas and Illinois.